 Proposal is valid for ___________days from proposal due date.

 By signing this proposal, proposer agrees to comply with all terms and conditions (see enclosed) of the RFP and any purchase order issued pursuant to the proposal submission.
 TSTC reserves the right to award on an “All or None” basis or “Line Item” basis.
 TSTC also reserves the right to reject any proposal submitted.
 If for any reason there is a delay in the delivery date stated on the proposal, the proposer agrees to contact the buyer shown.
-TSTC reserves the right to cancel the order at any time due to delay or nondelivery.
+TSTC reserves the right to cancel the order at any time due to delay or non-delivery.
 TSTC terms are Net 30 days.

 Procurement Services Contact: Mary Hernandez